 To help you make a decision on PLTW's appropriateness for your district or school, be sure to thoroughly review PLTW's webpage that details the steps to starting a PLTW curricular program.
 You will find information on all the offerings including course descriptions, outlines, resumes, and standards alignment.
 Plus you can get information on the necessary investment, register your district or school, and access the PLTW Implementation Guide.
 If you have questions after reviewing the materials, contact Mary Laturnau, PLTW's Director of School Engagement for Massachusetts.

 Please note: Although some MA high schools have chosen to run PLTW as a Chapter 74 curricular program, PLTW courses are considered part of the general education courses in a comprehensive high school.
 Most often PLTW high school courses are offered as electives.

 WPI hosts PLTW core training each summer.
 Details for WPI's annual core training for Summer 2019 will be announced in the fall of 2018.

 Massachusetts teachers should not go out-of-state for PLTW core training unless the course desired is not offered at WPI or the teacher has extenuating circumstances that make it impossible to attend WPI's core training.

 By attending core training you will earn the certification required to teach the PLTW course in which you participate.
-WPI hosts core training each summer.
 This intensive professional development provides the following:

-To attend PLTW core training you must complete the following process; this process will likely change before summer 2017:
+To attend PLTW core training you must complete the following process:

 Today’s high-tech companies realize the importance of providing students with not only a solid foundation in understanding and using technology, but also with the skills to apply that technology in solving problems.
 PLTW schools believe a rigorous curriculum challenges students to succeed and that hands-on, project-based courses lead to a methodical approach to solving open-ended problems.